rborovina/lane-detection/README.md

-# LaneDetection
+# Lane Detection

 ## Introduction
-LaneDetection is a Python application developed as part of a fourth-year project for the AI course at the Faculty of Electrical Engineering in East Sarajevo.
-It is designed to detect and highlight lanes on a road from a video source.
-This project utilizes OpenCV for computer vision tasks and Tkinter for the graphical user interface.
+Lane Detection is a Python application developed as part of a fourth-year project for the AI course at the University of East Sarajevo - School of Electrical Engineering.

 ## Features
 - Real-time lane detection from a video source.